2014 Minnesota Twins season: Regular season

-At season's end, Phil Hughes' strikeout-to-walk ratio (186:16) measured at 11.63 to 1.
+At season's end, Phil Hughes's strikeout-to-walk ratio (186:16) measured at 11.63 to 1.
 That number is the best-ever in the major leagues, topping the previous best of 143:13 set by Bret Saberhagen in 1984.

 On September 29, Ron Gardenhire was fired.
 In his 13-year tenure as Twins manager he went 1068–1039, for a .507 winning percentage.
 The legacy he leaves includes the many memories of him being ejected from a game, enough times to rank in Major League's top ten (but far behind Bobby Cox's recorded 132 times).

 Native son Paul Molitor was hired on November 3 to replace Gardenhire, becoming the Twins' thirteenth skipper.
 Molitor was born and raised in Saint Paul, attended the University of Minnesota and spent most of his career with the Milwaukee Brewers.
 He finished his playing career with three seasons in the 1990s as a Minnesota Twin, and coached and consulted in the organization since retiring.
 In 2004, he was voted into the Hall of Fame, so with his hiring he joins the only two other men who've been hired as first-time managers after being inducted in the Hall as players -- Ted Williams and Ryne Sandburg.